thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 the adoption of refactoring.

 When we are just adding new code, integrating that code is fairly straightforward.
 But if we are refactoring our code, we are introducing new abstractions and new concepts.
+For instance, we rename a method, extract code as a new method or new class, or we reorder methods inside a class, move code between classes.
+All this will introduce tons of conflicts.

 Unfortunately, Version Control Systems are not aware of semantic changes which makes merging very difficult.
 In contrast, refactoring is pretty easy when adopting [trunk-based development](https://trunkbaseddevelopment.com) together with [Baby Steps](http://www.slideshare.net/davidvoelkel/baby-steps-tdd-approaches), [Expand-Contract](https://martinfowler.com/bliki/ParallelChange.html) and [Branch by Abstraction](https://www.branchbyabstraction.com).